bottkars/terraforming-dps/terraforming-gcp/README.md

 # Terraforming GCP: deploy DataDomain, PowerProtect DataManager, Networker, Avamar  and more from GCP Marketplace offerings using terraform

-This Modules can deploy Dell PowerProtect DataDomain Virtual Edition, PowerPotect DataManager, Networker Virtual Edition and Avamar Virtual edition to AWS using terraform.
+This Modules can deploy Dell PowerProtect DataDomain Virtual Edition, PowerPotect DataManager, Networker Virtual Edition and Avamar Virtual edition to GCP using terraform.
 Instance Sizes and Disk Count/Size will be automatically evaluated my specifying a ddve_type and ave_type.

 Individual Modules will be called from main by evaluating  Variables